StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Time/Elapsed.md

 </div>

 ## Description
-How much time elapsed during the last frame?
-64 bit time precision.
+(Deprecated, use Time.Step) How many seconds have elapsed since the last frame?
+64 bit time precision, calculated at the start of the frame.